revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-- A Delegate that points to more than one method is called a Multicast Delegate.
-Multicasting is achieved by using the + and += operator.
+- A Delegate that points to more than one method is called a Multicast Delegate.Multicasting is achieved by using the + and += operator.

 </blockquote>